tnordquist/personal-android-project-rbrazell1/docs/index.md

 <ol>

-  <li>I want to be able to see bars close to my location so I can decide where the closest bar is.</li>
+  <li>I want to be able to see bars close to my location so I can pick one to go to that's within walking distance.</li>

 </ol>